 |Maritime Museum||--||9.2 mi.
 South West of Central Aguadilla||Puerto Rico|

-If the functional aspects of living by the sea intrigue you, you might want to see Point Borinquen Lighthouse.
+If the functional aspects of living by the sea interest you, you should consider visiting Point Borinquen Lighthouse.
 Point Borinquen Lighthouse is not necessarily a tourist attraction, especially due to its location on the Coast Guard Base.
 Still, the tall beauty can be seen from afar by lovers of lighthouses.

 |Point Borinquen Lighthouse||Lighthouse||3.6 mi.
 North of Central Aguadilla||Puerto Rico|

 Although most tourists are drawn by the beautiful water and coastline, those aren't the only way to experience the area's natural beauty.
 One such example is Gozalandia.
 It is located 12.0 mi.
 East-Southeast of central Aguadilla. <p>Also known as El Charo de la Leche, which means the "pool of milk," Gozalandia is a hidden oasis of three pools connecting one waterfall.</p>

 Travelers do not usually come to Aguadilla to find gambling, although there is one to check out, Ocean Casino. <p>The Marriott Courtyard Casino Aguadilla is not one of Puerto Rico's largest or most popular casinos, but it does the trick for guests who want to relax after a day of business or exploring the island.</p>